 Among those working to fill the jobs gap are social enterprises – businesses whose main aim is to benefit society or the environment, rather than to maximise profits.
 In sub-Saharan Africa, these organisations are making a bigger impact than previously assumed: social enterprises directly employ between 28 million and 41 million people, according to new research by the British Council.

-In fact, across countries where data was available, profit-first small or medium-sized enterprises (SMEs) each employed an average of seven people, while social enterprises hired three times as many – possibly because the latter are more likely to actively focus on job creation.
+In fact, across countries where data was available, profit-first small or medium-sized enterprises (SMEs) each employed an average of two people, while social enterprises hired 10 times as many – possibly because the latter are more likely to actively focus on job creation.